dlepex/actorish4j/README.md

 This small lib provides concurrent, asynchronous/non-blocking, stateful (*actor-like*) entities.

-Due to its simplicity and **tight integration with Java 8 CompletionStage and Queue API**, JCExt might be  better choice than some bloated actor frameworks that try to imitate all aspects of Erlang actors, introducing a lot of new API and thus a lot of extra cognitive load.
+Due to its simplicity and **tight integration with Java 8 CompletionStage (CompletableFuture) and Queue API**, JCExt might be  better choice than some bloated actor frameworks that try to imitate all aspects of Erlang actors, introducing a lot of new API and thus a lot of extra cognitive load.